Preceptorship in diagnostics, laboratory sciences, or advanced practice

-This site provides you with information about clinical education for diagnostic allied health programs within the BCIT School of Health Sciences.
+This site provides you with information about clinical education for diagnostic, laboratory science, and advanced practice programs within the BCIT School of Health Sciences.
 This information is intended to support preceptors and clinical educators in various roles and responsibilities.

 Students appreciate and often rely on the expertise and guidance of clinical practitioners.
 In turn, preceptoring provides an opportunity for growth and mentorship for the technologist.
 Building on teaching and learning skills is invaluable to our students, our professions, and our patients.

 It is important that all partners in clinical education have a clear understanding of their own roles and responsibilities, as well as those of other members of the clinical education team.

 Clinical trainers workshop